Aquanty/rtd-hgs/docs/source/index.rst

 Time output general format Input instructions !
 Time output general format

+| Since these instructions can be used in the ``debug.control`` file
+  (see Appendix :ref:
-Since these instructions can be used in the ``debug.control`` file (see Appendix :ref:`app:runtime_debug` ), it might sometimes be useful to switch back to fixed format.
-To do so, use the instruction:
+| ), it might sometimes be useful to switch back to fixed format.
+To do
+  so, use the instruction:

 Time output fixed format Input instructions !
 Time output fixed format